-- Residents of new build homes who chose to be nearer relatives as their first choice mainly owned their property outright, with fewer movers who rented their property privately choosing this reason as their first choice.
-Over 40% of these home movers were aged 60 and over, with just over a quarter aged 25-34. - There was a higher proportion of new movers who chose affordable location as their first choice that moved into a shared ownership property, closely followed by those who owned their property with a mortgage or loan. - Those who rented their property privately had a greater proportion that chose either better/ closer to transport links, better/closer to travelling to a place of work, and employment circumstances as their first choice for moving, compared to other tenures. - Employment circumstances and to be in a preferable school catchment were the least popular reasons for moving when looking at the top three choices combined. - When considering how many reasons respondents chose (up to a maximum of ten reasons listed), 33% only chose one reason with 74.5% choosing three reasons.
-This shows nearly a third of respondents only had one reason they wanted to move (relating to the location of the new build home), which for 42.5% that only chose one reason was to be in a preferable location. - Other reasons included a previous landlord selling/forced to move out of previous rented accommodation, personal circumstances (e.g., family death, health reasons, homelessness), paying off a mortgage, wanting a new build/preferred that new build development, limited availability of houses so it was the best option at the time, land available to self-build, and having the option to convert two properties into one.
+- Residents of new build homes who chose to be nearer relatives as their first choice mainly owned their property outright, with fewer movers who rented their property privately over, with just over a quarter aged 25-34. - There was a higher proportion of new movers who chose affordable location as their first their property with a mortgage or loan. - closer to transport links, better/closer to travelling to a place of work, and employment circumstances as their first choice for moving, compared to other tenures. - Employment circumstances and to be in a preferable school catchment were the least popular reasons for moving when looking at the top three choices combined. - When considering how many reasons respondents chose (up to a maximum of ten reasons location. - Other reasons included a previous landlord selling/forced to move out of previous rented having the option to convert two properties into one.

-- In most local authority areas, the highest percentage of a mover's top reason for moving to the location was that the new home was in a preferable location.
-However, in East Hampshire and Rushmoor the top reason was that the new home was nearer relatives. - For the top three reasons, Basingstoke and Deane (10.8%) and Southampton (10.8%) had a high percentage that chose the new home being better/closer to transport links compared to other local authority areas. - Basingstoke and Deane had a high proportion of movers who put the new home being better/closer to travelling to a place of work (11.6%) as their top reason. - Rushmoor had the highest percentage whose top reason for moving was due to employment circumstances (10.7%). - Test Valley and Rushmoor had the greatest percentage of home movers' top reason being the new home was in a location that they could bid for on the housing waiting list, with 11.9% and 10.7% respectively. - East Hampshire had the greatest percentage of movers with the new home being in an affordable location as their top reason (26.5%), in comparison to Winchester with 8.6%.
-However, Hart had the greatest percentage for the home being in an affordable location as movers top three reasons combined (29.3%).
-A high number of these movers came from the Greater London area, Surrey, and Berkshire which are typically more expensive areas. - Winchester had the highest percentage for the top reason being better/closer to facilities (including schools) (7.9%).
+- In most local authority areas, the highest percentage of a mover's top reason for moving to and Rushmoor the top reason was that the new home was nearer relatives. - to other local authority areas. - Basingstoke and Deane had a high proportion of movers who put the new home being better/closer to travelling to a place of work (11.6%) as their top reason. - Rushmoor had the highest percentage whose top reason for moving was due to employment circumstances (10.7%). - Test Valley and Rushmoor had the greatest percentage of home movers' top reason being the new home was in a location that they could bid for on the housing waiting list, with 11.9% and 10.7% respectively. - East Hampshire had the greatest percentage of movers with the new home being in an affordable location as their top reason (26.5%), in comparison to Winchester with 8.6%.
+Greater London area, Surrey, and Berkshire which are typically more expensive areas. - Winchester had the highest percentage for the top reason being better/closer to facilities (including schools) (7.9%).
 Winchester also had the highest percentage (46.6%) amongst local authority areas of households with a child/children which could be a reason for this and/or that there could be preferable schools in this area.